Pereingo/statsd-csharp-client/README.md

 StatsdClient.Metrics.Configure(metricsConfig);
 ```

-Where "host.name" is the name of the statsd server, 8125 is the optional statsd port number, and "myApp" is an optional prefix that is prepended on all stats.
+Where `StatsdServerName` is the hostname or address of the StatsD server, `StatsdPort` is the optional DogStatsD port number, and `Prefix` is an optional string that is prepended to all metrics.

 Then start instrumenting your code: